re-rxjs/react-rxjs.org/docs/core-concepts.md

 `react-rxjs` comes with full support for Suspense, and it treats it as a first-class citizen.
 This means that by default, using a hook from a stream that hasn't emitted any value will result in that hook suspending the component.

 Note that for this to work properly, you need to have proper Suspense boundaries throughout your component tree.
-If you don't want to use Suspense just yet, the solution is simple: Make sure that the stream always has a value.
-This can be done through RxJS' `startWith`, but `bind` can also take an optional parameter for the default value:
+If you don't want to use Suspense just yet, the solution is simple: Make sure that the stream always has a value. `bind` also takes an optional parameter for the default value, which guarantees that the hook won't invoke suspense:

 ```ts
 import { ajax } from "rxjs/ajax"